jschwarze/doctoolchain-wrapper/README.md

 This will download and start (docker required) the PlantUML server.
 It is reachable at [http://localhost:8081](http://localhost:8081)
 If port 8081 is already in use, you can change it with the environment variable `PLANTUML_PORT`.

+#### Which diagram

+With help of the [C4 model](https://c4model.com/), it becomes simpler to get a good starting point for the needed diagrams.
+The model defines four types, all starting with C:

+* Context
+* Container
+* Components
+* Classes

+So the first type **Context** maps to chapter 3 of Arc42, scope and context.
+The second **Containers** and the third **Components** fits fine into chapter 5, the building block view.
+The last, the **Class** diagram fits into chapter 8, concepts: Here it could help to explain general concepts that should be used by developers to follow architectural patterns.
+Also, that diagrams will help inside of the documentation of a single component to explain the main thoughts.
+A good starting point for C4 with PlantUML could be found on Github: [C4Model and Examples from Ricardo Niepel](https://github.com/RicardoNiepel/C4-PlantUML/tree/master/samples)

 ### What else